FromAlaska/Miraculous/README.md

 ---

 ## License
-This Project is protected under the GNU Public License.
+This project is protected under the GNU Public License.
 Please review the license in the Git Repository.